-3GPP TSG-SA WG4 Meeting #134 S4-25 1868
+3GPP TSG-SA WG4 Meeting #134 S4-251979

 Dallas, US, 17 – 21 November 2025

+Revision of S4-251868

 Source: Fraunhofer IIS

 Title: Performance evaluation of ISM capturing solutions

 Agenda item: 7.6

 Document for: Discussion and agreement

 1. Introduction

 While the evaluation of ISM capturing solutions is covered by the single-source test methods and recording scenario included in the current DaCAS-2 permanent document [1] and in TS 26.260 [2], multi-source evaluation suitable for ISM capturing example solutions has not been addressed so far.
 Initial discussion on multi-source evaluation has been triggered in [3] and [4], targeting SBA capturing solutions specifically.
 In this document, we propose agreement for additional recording scenarios and objective performance test methods for ISM capturing example solutions, focusing on multi-source scenarios.